Sleeping Bag

 Zipper

-I always go for a full length zip as it gives you the option of using your bag as a quilt when temperatures are warmer.
-A draft tube along the length of the zipper helps to keep the cold out.
+I recommend full-length zippers over their half-sized equivalents, as this gives you the option of using your bag as a quilt when temperatures are warmer.

 Hood & Neck Collar